 The menu at the top of this page will answer any questions related to personal training that you may have.

 For people trying to study for the NASM exam, check out my free study guide.
 I also have a free ACSM study guide and practice test here.
 For premium study materials and in the exam pass guarantee for both certifications, check out Trainer Academy.
 Check out my review on them here.

 ACSM vs NASM Quick Information

-Both the ACSM and NASM certifications are considered corrective exercise certifications.
+Both the ACSM personal trainer certification and the NASM personal trainer certification are considered corrective exercise certifications.
 Both are also accredited by the NCCA.
 ACSM allows you to pick and choose your study materials whereas NASM has various packages that consist of different study material options.
-ACSM currently costs approximately $500 while NASM will cost you approximately $550 for their cheapest package.
+ACSM currently costs approximately $500 while NASM will cost you approximately $524 for their cheapest package.
 NASM has a slightly higher pass rate at 64% whereas ACSM first-time test-takers have a 54% pass rate.
 NASM requires you to recertify every two years while ACSM requires recertification every three years.

 The Overall Focus and Recognition of NASM and ACSM

 These two personal training certifications have pretty similar focuses overall.
 The question is – which one should you choose?
 I would categorize both of these as “corrective” trainer certifications.

 They both contain a well-designed screening process that lets trainers know what their client’s strengths and weaknesses are.
 They both have a strong focus on muscular imbalances and how to correct them.